NotAHero04/RandomPojavThings/Oldr/README.md

 ![](https://media.discordapp.net/attachments/907981794303934544/963450859566551040/Screenshot_20220412-214806.png)

 It definitely works!
-You can do these steps to modify any client that's affected by this issue' from 12w04a to 1.2.4 (other ones are untested).
+You can do these steps to modify any client that's affected by this issue: from 12w04a to 1.2.4 (other ones are untested).

 That's it for today!
 Thanks for reading this guide and trying to become a Java pro (since bytecode manipulation is not an easy thing, at least).